LED Holiday Lights Vs. Incandescent Holiday Lights: Time to Convert?November 10, 2015

 LED holiday lights are easier to install than incandescent lights.
 Because they draw less energy, a lot more lights can be connected end to end (45 strands of LED lights vs. only 4 strands of incandescent lights).
 This speeds up installation and also eliminates the need for multiple outlets, timers, extension cords, and connections.

 LED Christmas lights are kinder to the environment than incandescent.
 Since they use less energy, less carbon dioxide is produced.
-And there are great programs for recycling old incandescent lights, so that all recyclable parts are removed and processed.
+And there are great programs for recycling LED and old incandescent lights, so that all recyclable parts are removed and processed.
 No piles of old lights in the landfills.
 A discount is available to those who participate.

 Rated for up to 50,000 hours of life, LED holiday lights are far more durable than incandescent.
 Replacement product won’t need to be purchased as often, because LED lights don’t burn out as quickly.
 Quality LED lights like ours are made of a hard acrylic plastic, with a one-piece, molded bulb construction.
 This ensures a watertight construction, and that the lights are virtually unbreakable.